-Discovery and investigation occurs in a variety of ways in the School of Hospitality Management.
+Discovery and investigation occurs in a variety of ways in the Center for Hospitality Management.
 High-impact practices allow our students to engage, embrace, discover, and retain relevant and current findings.
 High-impact practices may include experiential learning opportunities, service-learning opportunities, research opportunities, and simulations.
 The goal is for students to take active ownership of their learning.

 Honors Week Presentations

 Senior students Claire Maddocks and Courtney Baron presented: “Studying Away: The Ritz-Carlton Naples Experience” during Honors Presentation Week.
 During the spring semester, Claire and Courtney became the first hospitality management students to assume a cooperative education experience “away,” while still enrolling and participating in the leadership development series on the Widener campus.
 The two students were competitively selected to intern at the Ritz-Carlton in Naples, FL.
 Concurrently, they used an e-learning platform to join the class each week for the 6-hour leadership development series.

 In their presentation during Honors Week, the two seniors explained their pioneering experience, introduced the Kolb “Cycle of Learning,” and explained how the opportunity became a transforming experience for them, both personally and professionally.